 A warm, fudgy, chocolatey, pumkin spiced cake with a rich, gooey, hidden fudge sauce underneath – this Chocolate and Pumpkin Self Saucing Pudding Cake only takes minutes to prep and in just 30 minutes of baking time you have a one decadent and warm dessert to celebrate the spirit of the season!

-If you’ve been overwhelmed with pumpkin desserts this holiday season, I’m afraid you’ve come to the wrong place. 🙂 In my defense, I never grew up eating pumpkin in desserts, it was only in soups, stews and curries.
+If you’ve been overwhelmed with pumpkin desserts this holiday season, I’m afraid you’ve come to the wrong place. 🙂 In my defense, I never grew up eating pumpkin in sweet stuff like these chocolate pumpkin caramels, pumpkin cheesecake, pumpkin roll cake, pumpkin pie, or even pumpkin scones.
+It was only in soups, stews, and pumpkin curry.
 I’m late to this pumpkin dessert party and now I’m officially a PSL lover, pumkin-holic, a pumpkin spice-addict, and that’s not going to change any time soon.

 But today, I got something extra special for you guys.
 Something that’s so easy to prepare, with spectacular results!
 Have you heard of self saucing chocolate pudding before?
 It’s a classic winter dessert that’s very popular in Australia and New Zealand.
 A deliciously moist chocolate sponge cake with a secret hidden below – sugar, cocoa powder and boiling water that you pour over the cake better just before it gets baked, get transformed into a rich, gooey chocolate sauce inside!
 Imagine a warm, sticky chocolate pudding with a secret supply of fudge sauce on a cold winter night?